AF-1/lms-potpourri/README.md

 [^1]:based on parts of E. Koldinger's [**Reset Volume**](https://github.com/koldinger/ResetVolume)
 [^2]:Files will be exported to the **LMS playlists folder** or alternatively to the **LMS preferences folder**.
 [^3]:<b>Custom title formats</b> can be used to display a <i>short</i> string or a character on the <i>Now Playing screensaver</i> and the <i>Music Information plugin screensaver</i> or to append a string to the track title.
-[^4]: The screenshots might not correspond to the current UI in every detail.
+[^4]: The screenshots might not correspond to the UI of the latest release in every detail.